Polyfrost/Chatting/docs/chattabs.md

         "To ",
         "From "
       ],
+      "color": 14737632,
+      "hovered_color": 16777120,
+      "selected_color": 10526880,
       "prefix": "/r "
     }
   ],
-  "version": 3
+  "version": 4
 }
 ```

 The `version` property stores the version number of the Chat Tabs JSON file.
 This should not be touched unless you have
 an older Chat Tab JSON and would like Chatting to automatically migrate to the newer version.
+The current version is `4`
+.

 The `tabs` property stores all the chat tabs, in the order they should be displayed in.
 By default, there are 4 chat
 tabs - ALL, PARTY, GUILD, and PM.
 ALL simply shows all messages; nothing is filtered.
 PARTY shows only party messages,